-I believe Marienkapelle is the most recognizable church in Wurzburg because of its red and white exteriors.
+I believe Marienkapelle is the most recognizable church in Wurzburg because of its red and white exterior.
 At the same time, it has a majestic tower with a golden madonna on the top.

 The overall image of the church seems to make Marienkapelle the icon of Wurzburg.